Open Set Recognition For Music Genre Classification

 Experiments 2 and 3 illustrate the impact that the choice of closed and open set classes has on the OSR model accuracy.
-Note that the there are 800 training samples for each Pop and Experimental genre label in Experiment 2.
-In the contrast there are only 306 Jazz audio samples and 495 Classical audio samples in Experiment 3.
 Colloquially, less a clearly defined genres like Pop and Experimental were exchanged with Jazz and Classical in the open set.
-The hypothesis that the classes moved to the open set in Experiment 3 are more challenging to define based on audio features is consistent with the higher $ACC_C$ in Experiment 3.
+The hypothesis that the classes moved to the open set in Experiment 3 are more challenging to define based on audio features is consistent with the higher $ACC_C$ in experiment 3.
 Both $ACC_{st}$ and $ACC_{ot}$ are also higher, providing further evidence that a `best-case' closed set classifier will provide the optimal accuracy when including the open set in the task.

 The t-SNE plots of the activation vectors of each song in Figure \ref{fig:tsne} also illustrate how much more densely concentrated around their centroid some genres like Classical are.
 In clear juxtaposition to this, Pop labeled samples are far less concentrated and overlap significantly with the spaces predominantly populated by other genres.